 The best card for grocery rewards, hands down.
 In fact, the Blue Cash Preferred is so strong it's our pick for the best card for groceries.
 It's highest for earning cash back on groceries at 6% on the first $6000 you spend.
 If you spend $6000 a year on groceries you earn $360 at 6%.
 Subtract the $95 annual fee, and that covers more than two weeks' of grocery shopping!
 All of that is before you start earning 3% on gas and select department stores and an everyday rate of 1% on all other purchases.

 What's more?
 You get a great welcome offer.
-After spending $1,000 in purchases within your first 3 months, you will earn a $250 statement credit.
+After spending $1,000 in purchases, you will earn a $250 statement credit.